Pranaykumar30/Online-Railway-Reservation-System/README.md

 ## Introduction

 The Online Railway Reservation System is a web-based application designed to facilitate easy and efficient booking of railway tickets.
-This system provides a hassle-free experience for users, allowing them to search for trains, check availability, and make reservations from the comfort of their homes.
+This system provides a hassle-free experience for users, allowing them to search for trains, check availability, and make reservations from their homes.

 ## Features